 You may be petrified to let yourself be the vulnerable one in a relationship.
 You may develop trust issues and worry too much about your relationship.
 This can make you unnecessarily suspicious of your partner.
-After a while, your anxieties may cause your partner to pull back, justify and making you even more paranoid.
+After a while, your anxieties may cause your partner to pull back, justify and make you even more paranoid.

 Where Does Fear Come From?

-As kids, people may have had experienced rejections, traumas, or real losses that caused them to feel insecure of themselves and distrust the world in general.
+As kids, people may have had experienced rejections, traumas, or real losses that caused them to feel insecure about themselves and distrust the world in general.
 These traumas and losses can have dramatic effects on the child – like neglect, the death of a loved one, or physical and emotional abuse (1), (2).

 However, they can also take place at a much subtler level.
 Generic things like everyday interactions between parents and children can have an effect on the child’s psyche.
 Children have to feel seen and taken care of when they are upset to feel safe and secure.
 However, it has been said that even the most attentive parents are only attuned to their children around 20-30% of the time.

 That is why understanding whether they experienced a secure attachment with their parents and how their parents related to them can give people an idea about how they view relationships in general.

 Secure attachments can be formed when caretakers make themselves consistently available and are attuned to a child’s needs.
 From infancy, children learn to behave in a way that will get their needs met by their caretakers.
 A parent who is present and attentive to the child’s needs at one moment and then rejecting them and being entirely unavailable at another moment can cause the child to be “emotionally hungry.”
 This can lead to the child forming an anxious attachment to their loved ones.
 Children who are exposed to this type of attachment grow up to feel insecure.
 They cling to the parent to try and get their needs met.

 If you have a fear of abandonment, you may have some of these signs and symptoms: